Turkish Women's Basketball League

 The Turkish Women's Basketball League (Türkiye Kadınlar Basketbol Ligi, TKBL), is the second-tier level women's professional basketball division of the Turkish women's basketball league system.
 The league was established in 1980 and is organized by the Turkish Basketball Federation.

 Format

 The league has 16 teams.
 Each team plays others in their group twice during the regular season.
 The team that finishes in first place promotes to the top-tier level Women's Basketball Super League (KBSL) for the next season.Teams ranked 2nd to 9th compete in a playoff format and the winner of the playoff also promotes.
 The lowest three teams are relegated to the third-tier level Turkish Women's Regional Basketball League (KBBL).

+The Turkish Women's Basketball League continue to be played with 11 teams as of the 2026-27 season.